Energy-based Surprise Minimization for Multi-Agent Value Factorization: Experiments

+We now evaluate the extent of effectiveness of our surprise minimization objective in accordance with the temperature parameter $\beta$. \autoref{fig:ablations} (middle) presents the variation of success rates of the EMIX objective with $\beta$ during learning.
+EMIX was evaluated for three different values (as presented in the legend) of $\beta$.
+While the objective is robust to significant changes in the value of $\beta$, it presents sub-optimal performance in the case of high ($\beta=0.1$) and low ($\beta=0.001$) temperature values.
+In the case of high $\beta$ values, the objective suffers from overestimation error in the bellman updates introduced by the energy term.
+The error compensates for the bias removed by the dual $Q$-function scheme.
+On the other hand, low $\beta$ values do not include surprise minimization and EMIX agents face surprising states.

-\textbf{Temperature Parameter}: The importance of $\beta$ can be validated by assessing its usage in surprise minimization.
-However, it is difficult to evaluate surprise minimization directly as surprise value function estimates $V_{surp}^{a}(s,u,\sigma)$ vary from state-to-state across different agents and thus, they present high variance during agent's learning.
-This, in turn poses hindrance to gain an intuitive understanding of the surprise distribution.
-We instead observe the variation of $E$ as it is a collection of surprise-based sample estimates across the batch.
-Additionally, $E$ consists of prior samples $V_{surp}^{a}(s,u,\sigma)$ for $V_{surp}^{a}(s^{'},u^{'},\sigma^{'})$ which makes inference across different agents tractable. \autoref{fig:ablations} (bottom) presents the variation of Energy ratio $E$ with the temperature parameter $\beta$ during learning.
+The importance of $\beta$ can be validated by assessing its usage in surprise minimization.
+However, it is difficult to evaluate surprise minimization directly as surprise value function estimates $V_{surp}^{a}(s,u,\sigma)$ vary from state-to-state across different agents and present high variance during agent's learning.
+We instead observe the variation of energy ratio $E$ as it is a collection of surprise-based sample estimates across the batch.
+Additionally, $E$ consists of prior samples $V_{surp}^{a}(s,u,\sigma)$ for $V_{surp}^{a}(s^{'},u^{'},\sigma^{'})$ which makes inference across different agents tractable. \autoref{fig:ablations} (bottom) presents the variation of energy ratio $E$ with the temperature parameter $\beta$ during learning.
 We compare two stable variations of E at $\beta=0.001$ and $\beta=0.01$.
 The objective minimizes $E$ over the course of learning and attains thermal equilibrium with minimum energy.
 Intuitively, equilibrium corresponds to convergence to optimal policy $\pi^{*}$ which validates the claim in Theorem \autoref{two}.
 With $\beta=0.01$, EMIX presents improved convergence and surprise minimization for 5 out of the 6 considered scenarios, hence validating the suitable choice of $\beta$.
 On the other hand, a lower value of $\beta=0.001$ does little to minimize surprise across agents.
-In the case of high $\beta$ values, EMIX demonstrates unstable behavior as a result of increasing overestimation error.
-Thus, a suitable value of $\beta$ is critical for optimal performance and surprise-robust behavior.